-When a tooth becomes badly infected in its interior part (known as the pulp), you can experience a great deal of pain.
-Not only is eating difficult, but merely relaxing or trying to sleep can be next to impossible.
-This infection could come from leaving a cavity untreated or from some type of damage.
+When a tooth becomes infected in its interior part (known as the pulp), you may experience a great deal of pain.
+Not only is eating difficult, but relaxing or trying to sleep can be next to impossible.
+This infection could come from leaving a cavity untreated or from some other type of damage.

 In these situations, a root canal is often the best way to stop your pain and repair your tooth.
-Rather than extracting the tooth, which can lead to your other teeth shifting their positions and affecting your bite, root canal treatment removes the infected tissue and saves your tooth.
-Here’s what our team will do:
+Rather than extracting the tooth – which you must replace or else your teeth will shift and cause bite problems – root canal treatment removes the infected tissue and saves your tooth.
+When you come in for your root canal, we will:

-- We’ll administer a local anesthetic to make sure you don’t feel any discomfort.
+- Administer a local anesthetic to make sure you don’t feel any discomfort

-- We’ll offer sedation options to help you relax – either inhaled sedation with laughing gas or oral conscious sedation in pill form.
+- Offer sedation options to help you relax, either laughing gas or a pill

-- We’ll use special instruments to clean out the pulp and repair the canals inside the tooth.
+- Clean out the pulp and repair the canals inside the tooth

-- Your dentist will sanitize the tooth and seal it with a rubber-like material.
+- Sanitize the tooth and seal it with a rubber-like material

-- In most cases, we’ll recommend capping your repaired tooth with a crown to strengthen it and restore your chewing capacity.
+- Recommend capping the repaired tooth with a crown to strengthen it and restore chewing capacity